QCD Anderson transition with overlap valence quarks on a twisted-mass sea: Results

 to all data sets.
 We thereby use the uncertainties in the lattice spacings to obtain error bars in $T$, which we then apply to all data points in the fitting procedure.
 The resulting curves are shown in Fig.~\ref{fig:qcd_anderson_mobility_edge_over_temperature_angle} together with the raw data $\varphi_\mathrm{c}(T)$ obtained from the inflection points for the A370 (top), D370 (middle) and D210 (bottom) ensembles, respectively.
 Our estimates of $T_0$, where $\varphi_\mathrm{c}=0$, are indicated by red circles together with the fit error bars (which hardly exceed the symbol size) in these plots.

-The temperature dependence of the mobility edge from the coarse and small lattice with heavier pion mass used for the A370 ensemble is approximately linear as observed previously \cite{Holicki:2018sms}.
-For the D370 data set we find values of $\chi\ll 1$, indicating over-fitting, which is likely due to the comparatively small number of data points: The two sets of configurations with $N_\mathrm{t} = 18$ and $20$, which are listed as part of the D370 data set in Table \ref{tab:qcd_anderson_lattice_setup_overview}, have larger $N_\mathrm{s}$ values (hence larger physical volumes) and were excluded from the fit, thus leaving only four data points for a three parameter fit.
-Displayed separately in the figures, the values of $\varphi_\mathrm{c}$ for these two data sets from the lager spatial volumes do indicate, however, that $T_0$ will tend to values smaller than the extrapolated one from the fit (indicated by the red circle) when the volume is increased.
+The temperature dependence of the mobility edge from the coarse and small lattice with heavier pion mass used for the A370 data set is approximately linear as observed previously \cite{Holicki:2018sms}.
+We have evaluated two more sets of configurations with $N_\mathrm{t} = 13$ and $14$, both with $N_\mathrm{s}$ = 32 corresponding to larger physical volumes.
+While these indicate that finite volume effects play no major role for the coarse A370 data set, at least qualitatively, they were nevertheless excluded from the fit due to the different volume, however.
+As for the $N_\mathrm{t} = 12$ data (shown in the top of Figure \ref{fig:qcd_anderson_ipr_A370_angle}), independent of the volume, no mobility edge is observed at these lower temperatures either.
+The respective data is therefore not relevant here and neither listed in Table~\ref{tab:qcd_anderson_lattice_setup_overview} nor shown in the figures.
+For the D370 data set we find values of $\chi^2 / \mathrm{d.o.f.} \ll 1$, indicating over-fitting, which is likely due to the comparatively small number of data points: The two sets of configurations with $N_\mathrm{t} = 18$ and $20$, which are listed as part of the D370 data set in Table \ref{tab:qcd_anderson_lattice_setup_overview}, have larger $N_\mathrm{s}$ values (hence larger physical volumes) and were excluded from the fit, thus leaving only four data points for a three parameter fit.
+Displayed separately in the figures, the values of $\varphi_\mathrm{c}$ for these two data sets from the larger spatial volumes do indicate, however, that $T_0$ will tend to values smaller than the extrapolated one from the fit (indicated by the red circle) when the volume is increased.
+Therefore, finite volume effects appear to become relevant again closer towards the continuum limit in a fixed volume.

-While this suggests that a linear model would suffice to describe the rather sparse data (from the same volume) in this case as well, the quadratic term is certainly necessary for the D210 data set, on the other hand.
+While this discussion suggests that a linear model would suffice to describe the rather sparse data (from the same volume) in this case as well, the quadratic term is certainly necessary for the D210 data set, on the other hand.
 In comparison, this data set is the most important one, however, because it has the largest physical volume, smallest lattice spacing and closest to physical pion mass, anyway.
 With these most realistic lattice parameters, the curvature is then clearly visible in the bottom plot of Figure~\ref{fig:qcd_anderson_mobility_edge_over_temperature_angle}.